 If you want to use a GPU or VPU, or update your Windows* environment variables, read through the Optional Steps section:

 Or proceed to the Get Started to get started with running code samples and demo applications.

-NOTE: These steps are required only if you want to use a GPU.
+NOTE: These steps are required only if you want to use an Intel® integrated GPU.

-If your applications offload computation to Intel® Integrated Graphics, you must have the latest version of Intel Graphics Driver for Windows installed for your hardware.
-Download and install a higher version.
+If your applications offload computation to Intel® Integrated Graphics, you must have the Intel Graphics Driver for Windows installed for your hardware.
+Download and install the recommended version.